Folk music festivals

 Dundee Flower and Food Festival, Dundee, Scotland, August 31- September 2

 Look out for mouth-watering produce and star chefs doing their thing at this three-day show.

 Frome Agricultural & Cheese Show, Frome, Somerset, September 8

 If you're a cheese lover, then Frome's the place to be one Saturday in September.
 The grandly-named - and rightly so - Cheese Pavilion is where cheese lovers can pay homage to 1,200 different entries from around the world, vying for prizes in the show's Global Cheese Awards.

-Great Cornish Food Festival, Truro, Cornwall, Dates TBC
+Great Cornish Food Festival, Truro, Cornwall, September 8

 Chefs and assorted foodies are on hand to share their expertise in this showcase of Cornwall's abundant and fine produce, which goes way beyond hackneyed old notions of pasties and clotted cream.

 Melton Mowbray Food Festival, Melton Mowbray, Leicestershire, October 6-7

 Melton Mowbray is known as the UK's rural capital of food thanks to its pork pies and Stilton cheese.
 Expect exhibitors galore and the chance to sample exceptional quality food from the East Midlands and further afield.